Kata people: Conversion to Islam (late 19th century)

-The former Kafiristan's people were renamed Nuristani (The Enlightened Ones) from the proper noun Nuristan (Land of Enlightment).
+The former Kafiristan's people were renamed Nuristani (The Enlightened Ones) from the proper noun Nuristan (Land of Enlightenment).
 Presently they are known by Nuristani Kata or simply Kata.

 Georg Morgenstierne visited the Bumboret Valley in 1929 during his field work on Nuristani (Kafir) languages.
 He encountered the two last remaining unconverted "Kafir" priests of the region, called Bagashai and Kareik.
 Bagashai deceased after 1935.

 Around 1890, the Katir Kafir division was further sub-divided as under: